Our Staff

 Professor Phil Haynes

-DTP Deputy Director (Brighton)
+DTP Deputy Director for Employability (Brighton)

 I became Professor of Public Policy at the University of Brighton in 2008.
 I was Head of School, Applied Social Science, at Brighton from 2007-2015.
 My main research interests are complexity theory, case based methods and their application to a wide range of policy topics.
 I am an Associate of the ESRC CECAN programme.